A summary of commonly used ShipStation and other shipping-related terms.

 - Configure Shipment Widget (CSW)

 The widget in ShipStation V3 where all shipping options are set.
-The widget appears in the Orders grid drawer, as well as the Order and Shipment Details screens.
+The widget appears in the Orders grid Shipping Sidebar, as well as the Order and Shipment Details screens.

 CSV stands for 'comma-separated values'.
 This type of spreadsheet file is often used by ShipStation (and several of our integration partners) to import and export your ShipStation data for orders, products, and reports.